sutieng/obs_superbit-1/README.md

 - process the exposures, including source detection;
 - coadd the exposures to create a deep coadd, and perform source detection on coadd.

-Assuming all your raw data is contained within `./rawData`:
+Assuming all your raw data (both science and calibration files!) is contained within `./rawData`:
 ```
 #!/bin/bash
 mkdir -p DATA/CALIB